mcpenguin/cs241-syntax-highlighting/README.md

 # CS241 Syntax Highlighting

-This is a VS Code extension that adds syntax highlighting for the CS241 ASL (written in .hex) files.
+This is a VS Code extension that adds syntax highlighting for the CS241 ASL (written in .asm) files.

 After downloading, do the following steps: